Benjamin Brandreth: Death

 …flags have been hung at half-mast there and on Saturday all the business places of the village, including the bank, Post Office, Soldiers' monument, and several hotels, together with innumberable private dwellings, we draped in mourning.

 Brandreth's funeral was held at the Trinity Church which could hold only a fraction of the mourners in attendance.
 Others lined the streets to the Dale Cemetery where he was buried.
-His body was in a wrought metal and bronze casket hermetically sealed with a full length plate glass top.
-The procession to the cemetery included carriages for the clergymen and pallbearers, the 16th Battalion brass band, the hearse with a bodyguard of 8 Masonic knights, and carriages for 150 friends and family, stretching out over a mile in length, so that the first carriages were arriving at the cemetery at about the same time as the last were leaving the church.
+His body was in a wrought metal and bronze casket hermetically sealed with a full-length plate glass top.
+The procession to the cemetery included carriages for the clergymen and pallbearers, the 16th Battalion brass band, the hearse with a bodyguard of eight Masonic knights, and carriages for 150 friends and family, stretching out over a mile in length, so that the first carriages were arriving at the cemetery at about the same time as the last were leaving the church.

 Allcock Manufacturing Company

-Brandreth's pill company was known as The Brandreth Pill Works when he established operations in Ossining New York.
+Brandreth's pill company was known as The Brandreth Pill Works where he established operations at Ossining, New York.
 In 1848 he bought Allcock's Porous Plaster from founder Thomas Allcock and the name of the firm eventually changed to Allcock Manufacturing.
 After Brandreth's death, control of the firm eventually moved to his great-grandson, Fox Brandreth Conner, who began manufacturing animal traps along with pills and plasters.
 After a pause in production for World War II, production of the traps resumed and the Havahart brand became a registered trademark.
 Conner sold the pill and plaster business in the 1960s thus ending Brandreth's medical legacy, but continued making the Havahart traps.
 In 1979 the Havahart trap business was sold to the Woodstream Corporation of Lititz, Pennsylvania, and the remaining property in Ossining was sold to Filex Steel Products Company.
-The remaining 34 employees in Ossining were offered jobs in Pennsylvania with the new owner, but many retired, thus ending the 142-year legacy of Brandreth's enterprise.
+The remaining 34 employees at Ossining were offered jobs in Pennsylvania with the new owner, but many retired, thus ending the 142-year legacy of Brandreth's enterprise.